dmitrychebayewski/archlinuxarm-nsa325/README.md

+## Project status
+The project is not maintained anymore.
+It is here for historic reasons.
+Described solutions are for 1.2 GHz Marvell Kirkwood 6281 ARM-compatible CPU, a.k.a.
+Feroceon, ARMv5te architecture which is now abandoned platform.
+Still, you're able to use Arch Linux Arm, kernel 4.4 Super Long Term Support [EOL February 2022](https://www.kernel.org/category/releases.html) on this platform.

 ## What it is
  This documentation describes how to install and update Arch Linux Arm (alarm) server on ZyXEL NAS platform.
 I am using ZyXEL NAS device as Arch Linux Arm (alarm) for hobby projects.
  [ZyXEL NSA-325](https://archlinuxarm.org/platforms/armv5/zyxel-nsa325)